mat7ias/RNCBot/README.md

 ## Misc.
 Bot Functions

 - Spam filtering
-  - Removes joining message and sets some basic permissions
+  - Removes joining message and sets some basic permissions (more strict against users with no profile picture)
   - Welcome user with a tag joining the group, as long as the previous bot message wasn't a welcome (avoids the bot spamming welcome)
   - Removes messages with blacklisted words, also checks edited messages for blacklisted words
   - Removes forwarded photos if user has no profile picture